 - A kick of lime goes a long way to adding flavor.
 Don’t skimp on this flavor!

-Are you ready to get to this amazing recipe already?
-Lets do it!
+Are you ready to get to this amazing recipe already? 🙂 Let’s do it!

 A Delicious Organic Vegetarian Taco Recipe

-So once you make your salsa, and their will most likely have some left over, simply add it to the corn tortillas.
+So once you make your salsa, and there will most likely have some left over, simply add it to the corn tortillas.
 I like to put some more cilantro fresh from out of my garden and some delicious fresh lettuce.

-Don’t forget to add a squeeze of fresh lime…it makes all the difference!
+Don’t forget to add a squeeze of fresh lime… it makes all the difference!

 Add Your Favorite Toppings

 As with any taco night, make your tacos your own.
 Do this by adding your favorite toppings!
-I added some sour cream, chopped avocado and some fresh lime.
+I added some sour cream, chopped avocado, and some fresh lime.
 You could also add some cheese.
 Yum!